-The values of goodwill and purchased portfolios of customers in the consolidated financial statements are subject to an impairment test which is performed at least annually in the course of the fourth quarter.
-Recoverable values are primarily measured from a Dividend Discount Model ("DDM") valuation method which, in practice, represents an estimation of fair value less costs of disposal (the related fair value estimates correspond to "level 3" fair values under the fair value hierarchy described in IFRS 13).
-Other cross-check methods such as the "Net asset value + multiple of Assets under management" might be used to corroborate the results of the DDM method.
+The values of participating interests and purchased portfolios of customers are subject to an impairment test which is performed at least annually, in the course of the fourth quarter.

+Recoverable values are primarily measured from a Dividend Discount Model (DDM) valuation method which, in practice, represents an estimation of fair value less costs of disposal (the related fair value estimates correspond to 'level 3' fair values under the fair value hierarchy described in IFRS 13).
+Other cross-check methods such as the 'Net asset value + multiple of Assets under management' might be used to corroborate the results of the DDM method.